Ancillary-AGI/pydance/COMPREHENSIVE_FRAMEWORK_ANALYSIS.md

 - Teams wanting cutting-edge technology stack
 - Projects requiring comprehensive feature set

-**Pyserv is not just competitive with best-in-class frameworks - it defines the new standard for what a modern web framework should be.**
+**Pydance is not just competitive with best-in-class frameworks - it defines the new standard for what a modern web framework should be.**

 ---